panacotar/blog/_posts/2025-07-07-5-simple-steps-to-a-lean-docker-image.md

 node                     alpine            165MB
 ```

-Additionally, you can use a [distroless](https://github.com/GoogleContainerTools/distroless) base image.
-They will only contain you app with its runtime dependencies.
-The package managers, shells, and other are skipped.
+Additionally, you can use a [distroless](https://github.com/GoogleContainerTools/distroless) base images.
+They contain only you app with its runtime dependencies.
+The package managers, shells, and others are skipped.
 Using them dramatically decreases the image size and its attack surface.
 This approach is more advanced and out of scope of this article.

 ```